mhlcmpn/worldcup-football-scoreboard/README.md

     * homeTeam and awayTeam are mandatory
     * homeTeam <> awayTeam
 * update score feature
-  * update score for a live match.
+  * update scores for an in-progress (live) match.
 A score object consists:
-    * homeTeam (mandatory)
-    * awayTeam (mandatory)
+    * team (mandatory)
-    * homeScore (positive number)
-    * awayScore (positive number)
+    * score (positive number)
   * constraints
     * match must be in progress
-    * both scores are mandatory, and they contain the absolute score value
+    * both score inputs are mandatory, and they contain the absolute score value
 * finish match feature
   * finish an in-progress match.
 Once the match is finished, it is removed from the scoreboards
 * summary of matches in progress feature